-It’s basically the distillation of advice given to me when I first graduated from my PhD, and again when I deliberated over my move to New York.
-So all the good ideas come from others.
+What follows is basically the distillation of advice given to me when I worked in management consulting, when I first graduated from my PhD, and again when I deliberated over my move to Columbia.
+Plus what I’ve seen watching friends go through the market, or coached students through.
+I think it applies both to research and many teaching universities, at least in my experience.
+Most of the good ideas come from others.

 - Whenever you negotiate, don’t feel nervous or ashamed or worried about it.
 Be mature, open, reasonable, and somewhat firm.
 Also, don’t be greedy or a jerk, or get full of yourself.
 You have to walk a line between the two–i.e. you’ll have to be a professional–and it’s not that hard, especially if you are polite and seek advice.

 - If you don’t have competing offers (or if one offer is clearly better than all the others) you don’t have much negotiating power but you do have a little.
 Think about the two or three things that would make you happy and successful at the school.
 This might be start-up research funds, or maybe you need a higher salary because of loans or kids.
 Be frank with the department and ask if they have any room to move on one or two of those margins.
 To the extent you can frame them as in everyone’s interest, it helps.
 For example: “My research can be expensive and extra research funds would really let me seed new projects in my first couple of years, meaning I’ll have a better tenure packet”.
 Often they want you to be successful and have some room to move.

 - If you’re among the lucky few with several good opportunities, then narrow it down to the 2 or 3 real contenders and quickly decline the other offers.
 This way they can go to the next person on their list.
 Decline not only politely, but also thank them profusely and emphasize how much you liked the department, hope for future interaction, and so forth, but you think that either school X or Y will be the best fit for where you want to be personally and professionally.